awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-kinesis-output.md

 ```

 In the JSON example, note the following:
-+ **InputInformation** – Information about the Kinesis video stream that's used to stream video into Rekognition Video\.
++ **InputInformation** – Information about the Kinesis video stream that's used to stream video into Amazon Rekognition Video\.
 For more information, see [InputInformation](streaming-video-kinesis-output-reference-inputinformation.md)\.
-+ **StreamProcessorInformation** – Status information for the Rekognition Video stream processor\.
++ **StreamProcessorInformation** – Status information for the Amazon Rekognition Video stream processor\.
 The only possible value for the `Status` field is RUNNING\.
 For more information, see [StreamProcessorInformation](streaming-video-kinesis-output-reference-streamprocessorinformation.md)\.
 + **FaceSearchResponse** – Contains information about faces in the streaming video that match faces in the input collection\.
 [FaceSearchResponse](streaming-video-kinesis-output-reference-facesearchresponse.md) contains a [DetectedFace](streaming-video-kinesis-output-reference-detectedface.md) object, which is a face that was detected in in the analyzed video frame\.
 For each detected face, the array `MatchedFaces` contains an array of matching face objects \([MatchedFace](streaming-video-kinesis-output-reference-facematch.md)\) found in the input collection, along with a similarity score\.

 ## Mapping the Kinesis Video Stream to the Kinesis Data Stream<a name="mapping-streams"></a>